thejasgs/BERT-and-VLM-in-multimodal-offensive-language-detection/README.md

-# BERT and VLM in Multimodal Offensive Language Detection
+# BERT and Local Vision Language Models in Hate Speech Detection on Small Multimodal Datasets

 This repository contains the code for the paper **"BERT and Local Vision Language Models in Hate Speech Detection on Small Multimodal Datasets"** (IEEE Access, Submission 2, 2026).